iconfu/svg-inject/README.md

 * `src`, `alt`, and `onload` attributes are not copied
 * the `title` attribute is transformed to a `<title>` element in the injected SVG

-You may implement a different attribute handling in `onLoaded` options hook.
+You may implement a different attribute handling in the `beforeInjected` options hook.

 ## API